quicwg/multipath/draft-lmbdhk-quic-multipath.md

 ~~~
 {: #fig-mp-ack-format title="ACK_MP Frame Format"}

-Compared to the ACK frame specified in {{I-D.ietf-quic-transport}}, the following field is added.
+Compared to the ACK frame specified in {{QUIC-TRANSPORT}}, the following field is added.

 Packet Number Space Identifier: An identifier of the path packet number space, which is the sequence number of Destination Connection ID of the 1-RTT packets which are acknowledged by the ACK_MP frame.
 If the endpoint receives 1-RTT packets with 0-length Connection ID, it SHOULD use Packet Number Space Identifier 0 in ACK_MP frames.